Visual kunstmatige intelligentie

 Hypnotherapists are eminently familiar with the workings of suggestion.
 Ina Oostrom stated in a blog entry last year that we – hypnotherapists – do no more than de-hypnotize.
 People would be hypnotized continuously by advertising, radio and television.
 Professor Mattias Desmet spoke at the May 2023 hypnosis conference in Ghent.
 He was discredited during the corona pandemic because of his position as saying citizens were being manipulated by their government.
 He sees a growing penchant for totalitarianism in Western society.
 The idea that citizens – even in Western democracy – would be in a continuous state of hypnosis and worked on with a continuous stream of suggestion is not new.
 The philosopher Marcuse had predecessors.
 In 1928, German philosopher and psychiatrist Tietjes used the term desuggestion.
 In 1936, in his “The Man Inside,” Calverton also warned of the hypnotic and suggestive influences of the capitalist system that thereby manipulates workers into greater productivity and consumers into buying more.

 We asked chatbotGPT how to teach children to guard against unwanted influences by ai.
-This was the summarized answer:
+This was the summarized response:

 “…Teaching children to guard against suggestions and manipulative language is important to help them become independent thinkers and protect themselves from negative influences.”